brianr747/Simple4Xpygame/common/message_protocol.rst

 First character determines the type of message
 '?' = Query  [Normally to server, but can go to Clients.]
 '!' = Action
-'=' = Response to query, or update.
+'=' = Response to query.
+'#' = Notification
+'*' = Error

 Note that since we are networked, cannot guarantee anything about the order of responses...

+Note: The communication protocol implemented in *common.protocols.py*. the format of messages is defined as data.

 Actions
 -------

 '!JOIN_PLAYER' Client requests joining as actor in simulation.
 [Given next available player ID.]

-'!DIE!'
-Server tells a client to %$#& off.
-Possible triggers: a failed JOIN_PLAYER request,
+{See protocols.py}